 The coastline is one of the most inviting to be found anywhere in Scotland with picturesque old fishing villages like Findhorn and sandy beaches and coves just waiting to be explored.

-Malt Whisky Trail was established to promote a select group of the distilleries that were open to visitors.
-Forres is home to 2 of the distilleries included in the trail, the Benromach and the Dallas Dhu, see the whisky page for more info.
+Malt Whisky Trail ancestral home of the distilling industry and ultimate Scotch experience was established to promote a select group of the distilleries that were open to visitors.
+Forres is home to 2 of the distilleries included in the trail, the Benromach with a light touch of smoke pre-1960s Speyside single malt and the Dallas Dhu originally made malt whisky for the popular Roderick Dhu blend.

 Both local and surrounding areas are steeped in history from the Pictish era when the mysterious ‘Suenos Stone’ which stands over 22 foot tall was erected.
 It is the largest know Pictish sculptured stone in the world and can be seen at the east end of Forres town.

 Opened in 1812 to commemorate Admiral Nelson’s victory at the Battle of Trafalgar in 1805 it was the first memorial in Britain to be built in honour of Lord Nelson.
 Nelson’s Tower on the top of Cluny hill offers spectacular views over Forres and the Moray Firth, it has 96 steps taking you to the viewing area at the top of the tower, there are two upper floors where you can catch your breath and have a look at the small exhibition of Nelson memorabilia and local photographs.

 Open seasonally, May to September 2pm to 4pm Tuesday to Sunday.
 A Flag is flown (weather permitting) when the Tower is open.